 We’re a mixed group in terms of age, background, temperament and personality.
 Within that diversity, there’s a sense of togetherness, or unity in our love for Jesus Christ, and gratitude for all that he’s done.

-Around 50 of us meet every Sunday morning at 10:30 at Crickhowell Community Primary School and a few less on a Sunday evening at 6:00PM in the Clarence Hall in town.
+Around 50 of us meet each Sunday morning at 10:30AM at Crickhowell Community Primary School and a few less on a Sunday evening at 6:00PM in The Church Centre on Silver Lane.

 10:30AM Crickhowell Community Primary School

 6:00 PM The Church Centre, Silver Lane, Crickhowell